TarunKamur/spring-boot-cassandra-crud/README.md

 # spring-boot-cassandra-crud
-Spring boot CRUD (Create, Read, Update, Delete) demo application with cassandra DB - In this application, we have implemented CRUD (Create, Read, Update, Delete) operations using spring data and cassandra DB.
+Spring boot CRUD (Create, Read, Update, Delete) demo application with cassandra DB - In this application, we have implemented CRUD (Create, Read, Update, Delete) operations using spring data and cassandra DB..

 ## Prerequisites